 Native stingless beekeeping workshops

-Native bee expert, Dr Tobias Smith, is dropping in to Newcastle to run two native stingless beekeeping workshops on Saturday 23 February.
+Native bee expert, Dr Tobias Smith, is again dropping in to Newcastle to run two native stingless beekeeping workshops in November 2019.

 No matter where you live, or your living arrangements, you can help protect Newcastle’s native super-pollinators!